vllm-project/vllm/docs/source/models/supported_models.rst

 | :sup:`+` Multiple items can be inputted per text prompt for this modality.

 .. note::
-  For :code:`openbmb/MiniCPM-V-2`, the official repo doesn't work yet, so we need to use a fork (:code:`HwwwH/MiniCPM-V-2`) for now.
+  - For :code:`openbmb/MiniCPM-V-2`, the official repo doesn't work yet, so we need to use a fork (:code:`HwwwH/MiniCPM-V-2`) for now.
   For more details, please see: https://github.com/vllm-project/vllm/pull/4087#issuecomment-2250397630
+  - Regarding multimodal models, vLLM currently only supports adding LoRA to language model.

 Multimodal Embedding
 --------------------